By Todd Blackhurst

 First, you should know there is more than likely a foot massage place within a stone’s throw of your home.
-In almost every neighborhood in Taiwan you can find a Foot Massage place.
-Just look for the big foot sign hanging over the road.
+Just look for the big foot sign hanging out along the road which indicates a foot massage shop.
 In addition, you can open up Google Maps and search 按摩 – that will open up a list of places including their ratings and reviews.

-However, your personal experience will always depend on who actually performs the service for you and what your personal preferences are.
-Most everyone has their favorite spot, so ask a friend or co-worker where they recommend and you might just find a great local place.
-Some people go for the supposed health benefits, others go because they truly enjoy the time.
-Some people don’t really care about the actual environment, while others prefer a special feeling as well as a good massage therapist.
+Regardless of the reviews, your own personal experience will always depend on who actually performs the service for you and what your personal preferences are.
+Most everyone has their favorite spot, so you might have a better experience asking a friend or co-worker where and who they might recommend.

-Once you find a spot, you then have a choice of masseuse, treatment, length of treatment and the type of massage.
+Once you choose a location, you will be asked what type of treatment you wish to have, foot massage only, whole body, or something else which might be a combination of treatments or perhaps you want to exclude something.
+You will also need to pick the length of time.
+After that, it’s go time!
 After each massage the masseuse will usually give you their card with their number on it or tell you their number.
 If you have a particularly bad experience, but like the establishment then remember to request a different person when you make your next appointment.
 If you have a great experience then you can request this person specifically when you make your next appointment.

 Here’s a few places that I have frequented along with family and friends and can share my personal experiences.

 UPDATED: For a very long time, I have searched for a place to do a proper sports massage to relieve soreness, deal with stiff muscles and help me stretch appropriately without hurting myself.
 I finally found a team of trained professionals who really understand the appropriate way to give a sports massage and do it well.
 MuscleRelaxer.